Luminaex/FlightAcademy/README.md

 - **Clear task** — cancels the active landing task.

 ### Student
 Role assigned to anyone not on the whitelist.
-Gets the earplug volume UI on the Windows key or User10 action.
 Receives map tasks and landing notifications when they complete a landing.

 ## Features